The term frame

 is a child page of the page named Characters

-When a page is clicked in the Notebook view, it is opened in the center frame where you can view and edit the content.
+When a page is clicked in the Notebook view, its associated text content is loaded into the editor.
 Unlike the printed

 pages of a book, the text length of a page has no restrictions.
 A page may contain no text or a full copy of the entire

 is the background of the editor frame.
 When the editor width is

 set to a value that is smaller than the full width of the editor frame, the matte